-Here are some things you need to know about the vaccines, why you should be vaccinated, and why some of the things you’ve been hearing about the vaccines are wrong.
+Here are some things you need to know about the vaccines, why you should be vaccinated, what to know about COVID boosters for seniors, and some myths and truths about COVID vaccines.

-*While we at Senior Lifestyle recommend receiving the COVID-19 vaccination, we understand that this is a personal decision and should be talked about with family and caregivers prior to making the decision.
+*While we at Senior Lifestyle recommend receiving the COVID-19 vaccine and boosters for those 65 and older, we understand that this is a personal decision and should be talked about with family and caregivers prior to making the decision.

 Facts About the COVID Vaccines

-Many misconceptions about the vaccines have arisen, everything from suspicion over their rapid development to what is contained in them.
+Many misconceptions about the vaccines have arisen, everything from suspicion over their rapid development to what is included in them.
 These myths may be preventing people from getting vaccinated.

 Two factors led to the rapid development of the vaccines: The nature of the pandemic and the deployment of new technology.

 The emergency nature of the COVID-19 pandemic led pharmaceutical companies to find a rapid solution.
 The U.S. government also prioritized finding a vaccine quickly, employing Operation Warp Speed to help accelerate development while maintaining standards for safety and efficacy.

 The vaccines use a new technology called messenger RNA, or mRNA.
 Although this is the first time it’s being widely used in a vaccine for the public, researchers have actually been working on this vaccine strategy for more than three decades.

 Download The Complete Guide to Health & Wellness for Seniors